JPL24hub/EVMx/README.md

 ## 🧠 Overview

-EVMx provides a **synthesizable, cycle-accurate hardware version of the EVM interpreter**, tailored for FPGA environments such as Xilinx Zynq and UltraScale+ platforms.
+EVMx provides a **synthesizable hardware version of the EVM interpreter**, tailored for FPGA environments such as Xilinx Zynq and UltraScale+ platforms.

-The design:
-- Implements Ethereum’s **stack-based execution model** natively in hardware
-- Includes **hardware gas metering**, **Keccak-256 hashing**, and **256-bit arithmetic**
-- Uses **parallel execution pipelines** to accelerate critical opcodes
-- Achieves substantial speedups on **Zynq UltraScale+ ZCU104**

 EVMx can be used for:
 - Smart contract acceleration
 - Blockchain hardware research
-- ZKP preprocessing pipelines
 - Instruction-level analysis and profiling

 ---